 This program represents our most critical area of operations.
-Volunteers perform duties in three areas: Visitor Services, Environmental Education, and Resource Management.
+Volunteers perform duties in three areas: Visitor Services, Environmental Education, Maintenance, and Resource Management.

 Education volunteers form the back-bone of the refuge's volunteer outreach activities, and as such they must undergo more specialized training and background clearance than those who only work in visitor services.